>LINKS AND RESOURCES

-Parsons died a few years later by accidentally blowing himself up while making nitroglycerine in his basement which he sold on the black market.
+Parsons died a few years later by accidentally blowing himself up while making nitroglycerine in his basement which he sometimes sold on the black market.
 It seems his money spells were about as successful as Crowley's.
 A crater on the dark side of the moon was named after him in his memory by NASA for achievements in rocket science.

 HUBBARD AND THE TAROT

 When Hubbard turned Dianetics into a religion, he decided upon a cross as it's symbol.
 He seems to have gotten the idea of the cross from Aleister Crowley once again.
 The back of Crowley's tarot cards have a Rosicrucian cross desing that was used not only by Crowley, but also the Golden Dawn and the A.A. as well.

 Hubbard was certainly familiar with the Tarot.
 Tarot cards are not only used in divination (fortune telling) but are also a way to transmit occult teachings and even used in rituals and spells by some occultists.